Cousins' big day gets Vikings past Lions

 Matt Prater’s 54-yard field goal midway through the second quarter gave Detroit a two-point lead before Cousins hit Chad Beebe on a 40-yard touchdown pass with four seconds remaining in the half.
 Beebe caught the ball near the 20 and two Detroit defenders collided, allowing him to break free.

 Detroit regained the lead in the first minute of the second half.
-James Agnew’s 70-yard kick return set up Jones’ second touchdown reception, a 26-yarder after a defender slipped.
+Jamal Agnew’s 70-yard kick return set up Jones’ second touchdown reception, a 26-yarder after a defender slipped.

-The Vikings got those points right back on their next possession.
-Mattison scored on a 2-yard run.
+The Vikings got those points back on their next possession as Mattison scored on a 2-yard run.
 A Harrison Smith interception set up a 23-yard Dan Bailey field goal to make it 31-23.

 Detroit’s Adrian Peterson scored on a 2-yard run with 3:02 left in the third quarter.
 The two-point conversion try failed, leaving the Lions down by two points at 31-29.